An Exegetical Commentary

 The historical interpretation is that the "seven mountains" function as a parallel symbol of the seven kings and refer to seven historical kingdoms.
 These are the reasons offered for this view.
 First, "mountain" is used in a figurative sense in Scripture to refer to a kingdom.
 In Psalm 30:7 David likens the establishment of his throne as a mountain.
 In Jeremiah 51:25 Babel is described as a "destroying mountain" even though the city was situated on a plain.
 In Daniel 2:35 Nebuchadnezzarís dream depicted a stone that became a great mountain, which is explained as a kingdom that would endure forever (the Kingdom of God).
 Second, the next verse identifies the seven heads as also being seven kings and the present tense "are" in both phrases ties the two together.
 Since there is a historical sequence to the kings, then the same could be true of the mountains.

 Third, the description would represent Hebrew parallelism with a metaphorical reference to the kingdoms first and followed by the mention of specific kings.
 Otherwise, the next explanation of seven kings would be an unnecessary redundancy.
 Fourth, the usage of typology or symbolism everywhere else in the Scriptures does not assign two totally different meanings to the same vision.
 Fifth, it is the beast that has seven heads, not the woman, and, thus, the seven mountains must be interpreted in light of explaining the beast.
-Sixth, the selection of Rome by literalists as the site of the woman fails to recognize that Rome was built on hills and not mountains.

 While the seven heads obviously tells the reader something of the beast, the figure serves a dual role and clearly provides information about the harlot.
 We must continue to remind ourselves that the harlot and the beast are not synonymous terms.
 The beast is not sitting on itself.
 The literal interpretation accepts the straightforward explanation of the angel that the heads represent mountains.
 If the seven heads do not represent seven physical mountains (or hills) there would be no point in saying so.
 The word "kingdom" does occur nine times in Revelation and if the Lord meant "kingdom" why not say so?
 Following this logic would require taking all the divine and angelic explanations in Revelation as just more mystery to fog the mind of the reader.
 The word "mountain" is given to explain a symbol, not merely serve as a symbol.
 A symbol must have its substantive basis or language becomes meaningless.